 A bankrupt is obliged to tell the trustee if they are involved in, or become involved, in family law property or spousal maintenance proceedings.
 They must also disclose to the trustee any family law property or spousal maintenance orders that they have been a party to.

-The above information also applies to a person who has entered into a personal insolvency agreement under part X of the Bankruptcy Act (see Personal insolvency agreements under part X for more information about personal insolvency agreements).
+The above information also applies to a person who has entered into a personal insolvency agreement under part X of the Bankruptcy Act.
 Under section 35A of the Bankruptcy Act, both the Federal Court and the Federal Circuit Court may order that bankruptcy proceedings be transferred to the Family Court.

 Expert advice should be obtained in relation to family law proceedings where one party to the marriage is bankrupt or becomes bankrupt (whether or not Family Court orders have been made).

 If the bankrupt has mortgaged a house to raise money solely for their own benefit (e.g. the bankrupt got a loan in their own name for overseas travel), the non-bankrupt spouse should get advice on whether the trustee should be claiming less than 50 per cent of the equity.
 See Lin v Official Trustee in Bankruptcy (No 1) FMCA 106.

 Get advice, as the non-bankrupt spouse might be able to claim more than 50 per cent of the property.

 The trustee cannot sell a bankrupt’s house if:

 • the bankrupt bought the house with “protected money”; or

 • the house is subject to a Defence Service Homes Mortgage (see “Mortgaged property”).

 “Protected money” is defined in section 116 of the Bankruptcy Act and includes damages money for personal injuries, rural adjustment scheme money and superannuation money received after the date of bankruptcy (subject to the regulations referred to above under “Superannuation”).